Sarah Carter Counselling

 • Retirement adjustments

 Amongst the aspects of mental health that are explored in CBT are 'core beliefs'.
-CBT teaches that some of us hold quite unhelpful or inaccurate negative core beliefs about ourselves, the world and others, of which we may be hardly aware.
+CBT teaches that some of us hold unhelpful or inaccurate negative core beliefs about ourselves, the world and others, of which we may be hardly aware.
 These may have developed during childhood, when we didn't have the ability to think realistically about what was happening to us and around us.
 Alternatively, negative beliefs about ourselves may have developed when we had a bad experience as an adult.
 Once such beliefs have taken hold, they can have a big impact on the way we think, feel and behave in our everyday lives.
 Becoming consciously aware of those beliefs and where they came from can help us reconsider them and replace them over time with more realistic beliefs that better reflect the person we really are or would like to be.
 This then feeds into positive changes in the way we think, feel and behave day to day.

 CBT is mainly focused on what's happening in your life today, and how your thinking and behaviour may be causing you problems but can be changed.